50 Fun Things to do in Bend, Oregon (+LOCAL tips!)

 Here’s our top recommendation:

-Half-Day Brews & Views Canoe Tour on the Cascade Lakes
+Half-day Brews & Views Canoe Tour on the Cascade Lakes

-On this tour, you’ll have plenty of paddle time on some of the most pristine lakes in Central Oregon.
+On this canoe tour, you’ll have plenty of paddle time on some of the most pristine lakes in Central Oregon.
 Plus, you’ll get to pair this outing with a crisp craft brew.

 More tour options: